-PRIMARY OR PRINCIPAL USE-- The primary or principal purpose for which a building, structure or lot is used.
+PRIMARY OR PRINCIPAL USE-- The primary or principal pur-

 PROFESSIONAL OFFICE- The office of a member of a recognized profession maintained for the conduct of his profession.
 Such professions shall be limited to those of medicine, law, architecture, engineering, art, religion, music and other professions which require similar degrees of training and experience.